bdridi/argocd-3-in-1/README.md

-# ArgoCD three in one
+# Gitops 3 in 1 with ArgoCD & Crossplane

-Manage continious delivery for applicatons, third party services and infrastructure with ArgoCD.
+Manage continious delivery for applicatons, third party services and infrastructure with ArgoCD and Crossplane.

+## Project structure

+- `Main` directory : The directory that contains all our manifests used in the different steps.
+- `Demo` directory : This directory is used to simulate the configuration repository.
+The CI is simulated to update this directory that being synched.

 ## Setup